ember-learn/deprecation-app/content/ember/v6/deprecate-ember-mixin.md

 since: 6.5.0
 ---

 `Ember.Mixin` is deprecated.
-This is part of the legacy `@ember/object` API and is not fully compatible with native classes.
+This is part of the legacy `@ember/object` API and is not compatible with native classes.
 Instead of using mixins, you should refactor your code to use class-based patterns.

 One common pattern to replace mixins is to use class decorators.